What You Need to Know About Selling a House in California

 More insider tips to sell your home in California

-Emerging from COVID, people want to stretch out a little bit more.
-They want more space and “flexible space” to work from home, home school, or pursue other interests, Sandoval says.
+As the pandemic changed how people use their spaces, they want more space and “flexible space” to work from home, home school, or pursue other interests, Sandoval says.

 Other things that California buyers are looking for include:

-- Bigger pieces of land which enable the installation of an accessory dwelling unit (ADU).
-An ADU “adds value to the property and enhances desirability,” Sandoval says.
+• Bigger pieces of land which enable the installation of an accessory dwelling unit (this feature “adds value to the property and enhances desirability,” Sandoval says.)

-- Good deals on property outside of the city.
+• Good property deals outside of the city

-- Space for an RV, trailer, or vehicle “cuts down on storage costs,” Sandoval says.
+• Space for an RV, trailer, or vehicle to “cut down on storage costs,” Sandoval says.

 Be prepared for seller concessions

 As the market shifts, sellers offer more concessions.
 “Sellers are offering closing cost credits.
-That’s something you wouldn’t have seen eight months ago,” Sandoval says, “you see it all the time on listings, anywhere from 1% to 3% credit.”
+Sandoval says, “you see it all the time on listings, anywhere from 1% to 3% credit.”

 Ready to sell your house in California?

-Every state has rules and regulations that guide the sale of homes.
+Every state has rules and regulations that guide home sales.
 Selling a home in California is no different.

 Although it might seem like selling your California home is complicated, trust your real estate agent or real estate attorney to help you navigate the required paperwork, disclosures, and anything else that might pop up during the transaction.